If you’re going to try Nigerian food for the first time, it might as well be with a table full of strangers in the home of somebody you don’t know.

 I sit at a table with a Nigerian guest, Olufunmilayo Larinde, who goes by Funmi.
 She acknowledges his adjustments in the food.
 “This food was adapted to be palatable for Americans,” she says, before quickly adding, “but it doesn’t take away anything.”

 Wellington visits each table at the end of the meal, and explains, “I’m not trying to pull any punches.”

-“At a Nigerian restaurant, you may be running for the door because of the spice before you get a dose of the flavor,” he responds.
+“At a Nigerian restaurant, you may be running for the door because of the spice before you get a dose of the flavor,” he says.
 He wanted to give people an experience where they could taste the flavors of Nigerian food without being overwhelmed by the heat.
 His cooking style adjusts, depending on who is at the table.

 As the diners finish the meal with puff puff, a fried dough dessert, and zobo drink, a ginger infused hibiscus tea, Wellington continues to field questions about the food.
 Numerous people ask him how he had done this dish, that sauce, or that meat.